sphinx-doc/sphinx/doc/ext/autodoc.rst

      .. versionadded:: 1.1

+     .. versionchanged:: 1.2
+        The option can now take arguments, i.e. the special members to document.

    * For classes and exceptions, members inherited from base classes will be left out when documenting all members, unless you give the ``inherited-members`` flag option, in addition to ``members``::